 A specialized average.
 Stock indexes may be calculated by establishing a base against which the current value of the stocks, commodities, bonds, etc., will change; for example, the S&P 500 index uses the 1941 – 1943 market value of the 500 stocks as a base of 10.

 The creation of money by monetary authorities.
 In more popular usage, the creation of money that visibly raises goods prices and lowers the purchasing power of money.
 It may be creeping, trotting, or galloping, depending on the rate of money creation by the authorities.
 It may take the form of “simple inflation,” in which case the proceeds of the new money issues accrue to the government for deficit spending; or it may appear as “credit expansion,” in which case the authorities channel the newly created money into the loan market.
 Both forms are inflation in the broader sense.

-When a customer establishes a position, he is required to make a minimum initial margin deposit to assure the performance of his obligations.
+When a customer establishes a position, they are required to make a minimum initial margin deposit to assure the performance of their obligations.
 Futures margin is earnest money or a performance bond.

 Interest rate futures